-- i.
-Approved precedent added to core /essential beliefs. - Bible a book of facts (not opinions, theories, abstract truths or verbal definitions) and a a.
-People needed a conversion experience During this long period of time, they differed in many ways some unwilling to cut the ties of past teachings and practices yet, they recognized their current "church" was not like the church they read about in their Bible.

-- rational faith was to be formulated and defined upon these facts. - k.
-Congregational autonomy - I. A plurality of elders in each congregation - m.
-Weekly communion and - n.
-Immersion of believers for the remission of sins - o.
-Thus saith the Lord,
+- a.
+Approved precedent added to core /essential beliefs. - b.
+Bible a book of facts (not opinions, theories, abstract truths or verbal definitions) and a rational faith was to be formulated and defined upon these facts. - c.
+Congregational autonomy - d.
+A plurality of elders in each congregation - e.
+Weekly communion and - f.
+Immersion of believers for the remission of sins - g.
+Thus saith the Lord, a.
+People needed a conversion experience